thegetty/quire-docs/content/community/get-involved.md

 ## Share Your Work

-We love celebrating the work of our community members.
-Share your finished publications with the Quire team and we will feature them on our [Community Showcase](/community/community-showcase/) and in our monthly [newsletter](/community/newsletter-archive).
+Share your finished publications with the Quire team so we can feature them on our [Community Showcase](/community/community-showcase/) and in our monthly [newsletter](/community/newsletter-archive).
+We love celebrating the work of the Quire community.

 <div class="action-button">